victorwk93812/fat_latex_notes/README.md

 # LaTeX Notes on Algebra and Analysis
-For pdf files clone this repo and compile this on your local host or checkout the underlying google drives:
+For pdf files clone this repo and compile this on your local host or checkout the underlying google drives.
+Since the CJK fonts are not uniform, remember to set your own CJK fonts in each file including Chinese.

 ## Introduction to Algebra 2
 https://drive.google.com/drive/folders/1nD9Y6Oknt2rd7djVqKCqSpfRSZrFUeRD?usp=sharing